Lynne Borden, PhD

-Dr. Jan is director of civic & federal engagement for Colorado State University Extension.
+Dr. Jan Carroll is director of civic and federal engagement for Colorado State University Extension.
 She provides leadership, facilitation, project management, and planning/summary evaluation and assessment processes for state-wide programs and plans of work.
-Dr. Jan works closely with regional/area/county extension directors and county agents to foster interdisciplinary team efforts, coordinate extension and research programs, and stimulate and acquire new grants and funded projects.
+Jan works closely with extension directors and county agents to foster interdisciplinary team efforts, coordinate extension and research programs, and stimulate and acquire new grants and funded projects.
 She started with CSU Extension as a family resource specialist and from 1996 to 2008 led K-12, military 4-H, and workforce preparation efforts as a 4-H youth development specialist.
 She administered Colorado’s CYFAR projects for over ten years and has secured over $2 million in external funding for Extension programming for Colorado families and youth.
-Dr. Jan has led the Diversity Catalyst Team (DCT) for CSU Extension and was involved in the federally-funded Change Agents States for Diversity initiative.
+Jan has led the Diversity Catalyst Team (DCT) for CSU Extension and was involved in the federally-funded Change Agents States for Diversity initiative.

 Nancy Deringer, PhD

-Dr. Nancy is an associate professor at the University of Idaho in the School of Family and Consumer Sciences and the statewide evaluator for the Idaho CYFAR projects.
+Dr. Nancy Deringer is an associate professor at the University of Idaho in the School of Family and Consumer Sciences and the statewide evaluator for the Idaho CYFAR projects.
 In her faculty role, she teaches a variety of upper level and graduate courses for the child, family, and consumer studies major.
-Previous to her faculty appointment, Dr. Nancy worked as an associate director for the University of Idaho Center on Disabilities and Human Development.
+Previous to her faculty appointment, Nancy worked as an associate director for the University of Idaho Center on Disabilities and Human Development.
 She has over 10 years of experience developing, delivering, overseeing, and evaluating effective evidence-based programs for youth, families, and communities.
 She has been the principal investigator on five projects and has secured over $13 million dollars in federal, state, local, and foundation grants and contracts.
 Through these programs, she effectively supervised and coached numerous employees, student interns, and volunteers.
 Because of Nancy’s involvement in youth and family programs, Idaho’s previous governor, Governor Kempthorne, appointed her to two statewide councils.